nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 * Security for ALL Domain controllers : Also called Option 4
 * IIS logs for Exchange servers : Also called Option 5
 * Message tracking logs for Exchange Servers : Also called Option 6
-* HTTPProcy logs for Exchange servers : Also called Option 7
+* HTTPProxy logs for Exchange servers : Also called Option 7

 ## Configuration of the optional Data Connector : Microsoft Exchange Logs and Events